capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/basic-NFT/prepare-assets.md

 - ALPHANET: **ipfs-dev.trnnfr.com**

 :::info
 Please note that an _api-key_ is needed to store data on those gateways.
-Visit [IPFS Keymanager](https://ipfs-key-manager-git-dev-ternoa.vercel.app/) to get your API Key.
+Visit [IPFS Keymanager](https://ipfs-key-manager-git-dev-ternoa.vercel.app/) to obtain your API Key. **After being generated, the key may need a few minutes to become effective for use with the Ternoa client.** Learn about the Ternoa IPFS client [here](/for-developers/advanced-guides/ipfs).
 :::

 ## Off-Chain Metadata